WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 - Write only one statement per line.
 - Write only one declaration per line.
 - If continuation lines are not indented automatically, ident them one tab stop (four spaces).
-- Add at least one blank in between method definitions and property definations.
+- Add at least one blank in between method definitions and property definitions.
 - Use parentheses to make clauses in an expression apparent, as shown in the following code.

 ```cs